 Teaching and learning

-Teaching and learning enhancement is a core activity in undergraduate and postgraduate education in nursing, midwifery and social work at Manchester.
+Teaching and learning enhancement is a core activity in undergraduate and postgraduate education in nursing at Manchester.

 We carry out a wide range of activities to enhance teaching and learning by improving the quality of the student experience and guiding the development of excellent and cutting edge curricula, ensuring they are delivered to the highest standard.